AngelsSoftwareOrg/LottoDataManager/README.md

 # Author
 by: Ryan Seth Roldan

 **Free Angelic Software, Yeah! **

 # Sample Screenshots
 ## Main Form
-- Here you will see at quick glance whats happening in your bet compared to drawn result and your spending habit
+- Here, you will see at quick glance whats happening in your bet compared to drawn result and your spending habit
 ![Main Form](https://i.imgur.com/dATG9GO.png)
 ## Add Bet Form
 - Here's how you add your new bet